mlr-org/mlr3spatial/README.md

   {mlr3spatial} makes use of the parallel prediction heuristic within {mlr3}.
   This one makes use of the {future} and {data.table} packages for parallelization and data handling.
   If {mlr3spatial} is faster, than this way seems to be more efficient than the parallelization built into the respective other packages.
-  We have seen larger speedups for {mlr3spatial} compared to other alternatives the larger the raster file is.
 </details>

 <details>